 Math Course Approvals

-Leave this information with the Mathematics office in Carney 301 or with the Chair's assistant in Carney 318 and if we find the course acceptable (perhaps 95% of the inquiries we receive for course requests are acceptable), we'll sign off on the course and return the form to you; then you return the form to your Dean.
+Leave this information with the Mathematics office in Maloney Hall and if we find the course acceptable (perhaps 95% of the inquiries we receive for course requests are acceptable), we'll sign off on the course and return the form to you; then you return the form to your Dean.

 Be sure to complete the necessary paperwork for a course approval before you take a course for math core credit.
 Credit is rarely granted for courses taken without prior approval.

 In general, our definition of "acceptable" applies to almost any course that significantly overlaps one in our own course catalog.
 In addition to standard calculus courses, the courses we frequently accept as mathematics core curriculum substitutes are courses titled "Finite Mathematics," "Excursions in Math," and "Ideas in Math."

 However, please know that we do not accept courses that carry the names "College Algebra," "PreCalculus," or "Statistics" as substitutes for the mathematics core curriculum requirement.
 If you are seeking approval to take a statistics course to meet program requirements for statistics, your paperwork should go through the Economics department.

 Please note: To view Adobe Acrobat® (PDF) formatted files you will need the free Adobe Acrobat file reader.